Mostafa-Mohamed-Atef/QuickPaste/README.md

 ## Features

-- Copies by only by selecting text
+- Copies by only selecting text
 - Pasts by clicking the middle wheel on mouse
 - works also on the terminal